 Band on the Wall strives to be inclusive and accessible for all.
 We are keen to take all reasonable steps to meet the requirements of our Deaf and disabled customers, and pledge to exceed expectations wherever possible.

-We work closely with Attitude is Everything to improve deaf and disabled people’s access to live music, whether customers, performers or staff and are proud to be the first small venue in the country to be awarded Gold Status on the Attitude is Everything charter.
+We work closely with Attitude is Everything to improve Deaf and disabled people’s access to live music, whether customers, performers or staff.
+We are proud to be the first small venue in the country to be awarded Gold Status on the Attitude is Everything charter.

 There is level access to:

 - The main venue ground floor (slight down-gradient as you enter the main door)

 - Education rooms (via lift)

 - Artist dressing rooms (via lift) with adjacent accessible toilet and shower room

 - First floor offices (via lift)

 There is a step between the bar and the main venue ground floor; however, this can be avoided either by exiting from the bar and re-entering the main venue via the adjacent red door, or via a lobbied ramp between the two spaces.
 Please ask at the bar or box office for assistance.